Important safety information

 Multiple clinical trials have been conducted to provide information about the chance of a risk from the Medtronic TAVR procedure.
-TAVR currently is approved for patients with heart disease due to severe aortic stenosis of the native valve, and patients with a failing surgical aortic valve who are at high risk or extreme risk for complications during surgery.
+TAVR currently is approved for patients with heart disease due to symptomatic severe aortic stenosis of the native valve, and patients with a failing surgical aortic valve who are at high risk or extreme risk due to symptomatic, severe aortic stenosis for complications during surgery.

 A number of factors determine a patient’s risk, including age and other medical conditions that make surgery more dangerous.
 Your doctor can let you know which risks will most likely apply to you.

 - Cardiogenic shock — failure of the heart to pump enough blood to the body organs

 - Cardiac tamponade — the constriction or inability of the heart to pump due to buildup of blood or fluid around the lining of the heart

 - Perforation of the myocardium or vessel — a hole in the heart muscle or a blood vessel

 - Partial or complete block of coronary artery (that supplies blood to the heart)

 - Ascending aorta trauma — injury to the large blood vessel leading blood away from the heart